pelagios/pelagios.github.io/content/_activities/annotation.md

 image: /assets/images/Actvity_annotation.jpg

 ---
-Supports the use of semantic annotation to link and explore historical places and documents. <!--more-->
+Supports the use of semantic annotation to link and explore historical place information <!--more-->